jl-oclinux/SecWinBatchMode/CONTRIBUTING.md

 Try to group functions thematically.
 There are already several major groups (privacy, security, services etc.), but even within these, some tweaks may be related to each other.
 In such case, add a new tweak below the existing one and not to the end of the whole group.

+Group functions concerning the current machine under module names prefixed with `LocalMachine-`.
+Modules of functions for the current user will be prefixed with `CurrentUser-`.

 ### Default preset
 Always add a reference to the tweak and its revert function in the *Default.preset*.